Dymirt/cs50web/capstone/README.md

 - Multiple Counter Types: Add and manage different types of home counters, including hot-water, electricity, gas, cold-water, and more.
 The application is designed to be flexible and allows users to customize counter types to their specific needs.
-- Initial Monthly Payments: Set the initial monthly payment required for each counter.
-This feature enables users to manage their budgets effectively and ensures timely payments.
 - Payment per-Unit Consumption: Specify the price per-unit consumption (e.g., kWh, m3) for each counter.
 The application automatically calculates the total payment based on the consumed units, ensuring accurate billing.
 - Usage Monitoring and Trend Analysis: Record readings for each counter periodically, and the application tracks and displays consumption patterns over time.
 Users can analyze usage trends and identify any inefficiencies or unusual patterns.
-- Flexible Editing: Users have the flexibility to edit counter details and reading values separately.
-Updating counter information does not impact historical readings, providing a seamless user experience.

 ## Project Complexity and Distinctiveness